FlyHighhher/GridBattleZone/README.md

 ### Grid Selection

 The player's are able to choose the size of the game grid at the beginning of the game.
-The options are 5 by 5, 7 by 7 and 10 by 10.
+The options are 3 by 3, 5 by 5 and 7 by 7.

 ### Dynamic Ship Placement